RKrahl/datacite/README.rst

 This package provides a command line script to mint and manage `DataCite`_ DOIs using the `DataCite REST API`_.

-I wrote this package for my own use at `Helmholtz-Zentrum Berlin für Materialien und Energie`_.
-The current development status is planning and exploring.
-Nothing here is stable yet.

 System requirements
 -------------------